zonesql/phpopenai/README.md

 ## Overview

-A quick, easy integration in vanilla PHP with OpenAI API allowing for both text completions and image generations.
+A vanilla PHP integration with OpenAI API allowing for quick and easy implementation of text completions and image generations.
 Zero dependencies.

 ## Installation